 Overall, this is exactly the car the Spanish brand needs to keep itself competitive.

 On the move, the Leon has a sportier feel than you’d find in the other VW Group products that share its stiff, sophisticated MQB platform.
 With earlier generation models, that used to put off some potential drivers but with the MK3 design, the Spanish engineers have managed to blend the car’s form responses with an acceptably-compliant standard of ride.
 Most versions also get an XDS electronic differential lock that helps you get the power down more quickly out of tight corners.
 Only the most powerful variants get multi-link rear suspension.

-SEAT stylists say that they used a special tool to design this car: light.
+At the original launch of the third generation Leon model, SEAT told us that their stylists used a special tool to design this car, light.
 Every day, the prototype was wheeled outside so the team could see how the reflections and highlights looked under the clear Spanish sun.
-The end result, the purest interpretation yet of the company’s ‘arrow head’ design philosophy, is a reward for such attention to detail, a decisive, sharply drawn shape with a clean, crisp, racy look that’s especially eye-catching when dressed to kill.
+The end result, a pure interpretation of the company’s ‘arrow head’ design philosophy, is a reward for such attention to detail, a decisive, sharply drawn shape with a clean, crisp, racy look that’s especially eye-catching when dressed to kill.

 The clever creasing didn’t need changing much, so it hasn’t been significantly altered as part of this mid-term facelift.
 If you were familiar with the original version of the car, you might notice the improved version’s lower, wider bonnet and the bigger, more prominent front grille.
 The bumper’s been re-styled too, which has meant the addition of a sleeker set of front foglights that now sit just above the angular lower corner air intakes.